 - 5.1 According to the principles of organic agriculture, every farm, or any other kind of agricultural unit, shall be, as much as possible, an organism where different activities complement and support each other.
 The key point for such agriculture is the use of fertilization that enlivens the soil, raising and/or maintaining it as a living and fertile organism.
 Since animal manure is an essential part of organic fertilization, animal breeding shall be a part of the agricultural enterprise whenever possible, as well as the production of fodder for such animals.
 Crop residues, recycling and regeneration are also elements used in organic fertilization.
 The production of terrestrial plants shall be soil-based (hydroponic systems are prohibited).
 The intended (non-incidental) removal of soil from the farm is prohibited. - 5.2 The concept of an agricultural organism presupposes crop diversity.
 Such diversity may be attained through many ways (consortiums, rotation, forestation, etc.) which will be different in every case.
-Measures shall be implemented to improve landscape and enhance biodiversity, by maintaining or establishing on-farm wildlife refuge habitat. - 5.3 Similarly, it is essential that the organic farm adopts correct procedures concerning soil protection and conservation, to prevent erosion and minimize loss of soils.
+Measures shall be implemented to improve landscape and enhance biodiversity, by maintaining or establishing on-farm wildlife refuge habitat. - 5.2.1 The practice of crop rotations for annual crops should be established to manage pest, weed and disease pressure and maintain or improve soil fertility and soil organic matter content, unless the operator ensures diversity in plant production by other means.
+Crop rotations should be diverse and include soil-improving plants, such as green manure, legumes or deep-rooted plants. - 5.3 Similarly, it is essential that the organic farm adopts correct procedures concerning soil protection and conservation, to prevent erosion and minimize loss of soils.
 Such measures may include, but are not limited to: direct planting, minimum tillage, contour lines planting, maintenance of plant, straw and culture residues soil cover, sowing of appropriate varieties, etc. The number of animals on the farm shall be adequate to avoid leading to soil degradation.
 Also, the management adopted for any crop or livestock rearing shall ensure that the soil remains covered with vegetation during the largest part of the year.
 Operators shall prevent or remedy soil and water salinization when these pose a problem. - 5.3.1 In addition to soil protection, water resources will have to be protected as well, in order to avoid destruction of the surroundings and excessive use.
 Water quality will have to be preserved.
 Whenever possible, rain water shall be recycled and the general use of water shall be monitored. - 5.3.2 All the waste existing or produced at the farm shall be placed in adequate locations to avoid contamination of the environment. - 5.4 Borders with conventional farms must be well marked and sufficient measures must be taken to avoid potential risks of contamination, such as planting of vegetal barriers (hedges, wind breaks), buffer zones not cropped (roads, tracks, buildings, fallow), etc. - 5.5 The concept of "ecological" necessarily includes human aspects.
 Organic Agriculture shall be in accordance with the criteria defined by IFOAM: "ecologically sustainable, economically viable, and socially fair agriculture".
 Therefore, in order to be recognized as organic, instead of merely pursuing the fulfillment of economic objectives, a company or a farm must aim at meeting the needs of society in at least three points: